Foods and Nutrition

-Taylor Newman is passionate about food and nutrition, and the future registered dietitian nutritionist wants to work on policies at the highest level to ensure the proper funding and support for the programs near and dear to her heart.
+Taylor Newman is passionate about food and nutrition.
+The future registered dietitian nutritionist wants to work on policies at the highest level to ensure the funding.

 Lincoln High School, Tallahassee, FL